emichael/dslabs/README.md

 ## Directory Overview
 - `framework/src` contains the interface students program against.
 - `framework/tst` contains in the testing infrastructure.
+- `framework/tst-self` contains the tests for the for the interface and testing infrastructure.
 - `labs/` contains a subdirectory for each lab.
 The lab directories each have a `src/` directory initialized with skeleton code where students write their implementations, as well as a `tst/` directory containing the tests for that